 Fit & Sizing

 Generally, ski jacket designs land in two camps: trimmer with a more streamlined, athletic fit or roomier and boxier with a more relaxed silhouette.
 Both can be comfortable.
-If you’re wearing a backpack in the backcountry, it can be better to wear a well-fitted jacket so the fabric doesn’t get pinched up.
-A slightly longer jacket can provide extra protection from wind and snow, but some skiers find the additional fabric cumbersome.
+If you’re wearing a backpack in the backcountry, it can be better to wear a well-fitted jacket so extra fabric doesn’t get pinched up.
+A slightly longer jacket can provide extra protection from wind and snow, and keep you a bit warmer, but some skiers find the additional fabric cumbersome.

 Each manufacturer has its own size charts.
-Be sure to take your personal measurements and match them up with the size charts, which can differ across brands.
-And remember to consider the type of midlayer and base layer you’ll wear beneath your jacket.
-It might be better to size up so the layering doesn’t feel restrictive.
+Ski jackets across the industry do not carry a universal size, so the measurements are unique to each brand.
+Plus, a brand can offer various fit styles across its lineup of ski jackets.
+Be diligent about checking your personal measurements and matching those with the size charts.
+Remember to consider the type of midlayer and base layer you’ll wear beneath your jacket, too.
+It might be better to size up, so the layering doesn’t feel restrictive.

 Weight

-The lightest jackets in our top picks are 590 g, like the Arc’teryx Sentinel, which is a lightweight but durable shell, and achieving a high level of both those traits is reflected in the cost.
-In comparison, the Black Diamond Dawn Patrol Hybrid Shell is only 455 g, Patagonia Powder Town at 620 g, and the Norrona Lofoten is 642 g.
+The lightest jackets in our top picks generally hover around 590 g, which is where the Arc’teryx Sentinel Jacket tips the scale.
+Being both lightweight and tenacious is reflected in the cost, which some consider to be a long-term investment.
+In step, the Black Diamond Dawn Patrol Hybrid is only 455 g and the Norrona Lofoten GORE-TEX Pro Jacket is 642 g.

-Slightly heavier but still fairly lightweight designs include the Ortovox 3L Guardian Shell Jacket at 736 g.
+Slightly heavier but still relatively lightweight designs include the ORTOVOX 3L Deep Shell Jacket at 736 g.

 Collar & Hood

 An ergonomic collar and hood are significant features for face, head, and neck protection against sun, snow, sleet, hail, wind, or rain.
-Pulling up a hood can help the body retain heat in chilly conditions.
+Pulling up a hood can help you retain heat in chilly conditions.

-Jacket collars vary in height and ideally have an interior chin guard that feels snug against the face — a key component on a gusty chair lift.
+Jacket collars vary in height and ideally have a fleece-backed interior chin guard that feels snug against the face — a key component on a gusty chair lift.

-Hoods can be helmet-compatible, which is a priority if you need extra protection and warmth around your face and neck while riding a lift or skiing during a snowstorm.
-Some hoods are adjustable via elastic pulls, like the Ortovox 3L Guardian Shell Jacket.
+Many ski jacket hoods are helmet-compatible, which is a priority if you need extra protection and warmth around your face and neck while riding a lift or skiing during a snowstorm.
+Some hoods are adjustable via elastic pulls, like the Patagonia Women’s SnowDrifter Jacket.
 And others have an integrated visor so they don’t collapse beneath moisture.
-A handful of hoods are removable, while others are fixed.
+Occasionally, hoods are removable, but most of the time they are permanently fixed on the jacket.

 Sleeve Cuffs & Powder Skirt